jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 Future EXP articles planned

-* Accessibility testing
+* Methods of testing accessibility
-* Accessibility in digital documents
+* How to create and check digital documents for accessibility
-* Accessibility in design
+* How accessibility can be added into the design workflow
-* Accessibility in development
+* Tips for ensuring development considers accessibility

 ## EXP lunchtime tech talk